iamuzor/tympahealth-exercise/README.md

 # Tympaheath Test

-A PHP application built using the Slim Framework.
+A service for managing devices.
+Built in PHP using the Slim Framework.

 ## Prerequisite